News & Media - Adara Group

 An estimated 1.8 billion people menstruate, and this has not stopped because of the pandemic.
 They still require menstrual materials, safe access to toilets, soap, water, and private spaces.
 Just as periods continue, so does our work supporting girls, women and all people who menstruate.

-We recently sat down with our CEO, Madeline Vaughan, to discuss prevailing local taboos about menstruation and how we’re working to tackle them, as well as the importance of conversations around menstrual dignity.
+We recently sat down with our CEO, Madeline Vaughan, to discuss prevailing local taboos about menstruation and how we’re working to tackle them, as well as the importance of conversations around dignified menstruation.

 Q: Hi Maddy, thanks for joining us for a Q&A!
 Could you begin by telling us about a couple of the prevailing local taboos or myths about periods in Nepal or Uganda?